-The second case study for this article is the Bottari family and here, we interviewed Sue Hurd (née Bottery, an anglicisation of Bottari) and her son, Joe.
-They consider themselves second and third generation Italian immigrants respectively, but in actual fact are third and fourth generation.
-Sue's great aunt arrived in Hull in 1896 where she married an Italian who owned a shop.
-Her great aunt's brothers and sisters moved to Hull in 1901 and her great grandfather then arrived in 1910 but sadly survived only one year in the UK as he was already in his seventies by the time of his arrival.
+The second case study for this article is the Bottari family; we interviewed Sue Hurd (née Bottery, an anglicization of Bottari) and her son, Joe.
+They consider themselves second- and third-generation Italian immigrants respectively, but in fact are third- and fourth-generation.
+Sue's great aunt arrived in Hull in 1896 and married an Italian who owned a shop.
+Sue's great aunt's brothers and sisters moved to Hull in 1901, and her great-grandfather arrived in 1910 but sadly survived only one year in the UK, as he was already in his seventies by the time of his arrival.
 All quotations here attributed to Sue and Joe are taken from the interviews we conducted with them in 2018.
 Again, the notions of postmemory and trans-memory are useful in understanding their story and experience of migration.
 However, what emerges from this case is the different perspectives we also gain of the past Italian community in Hull.
 Sue grew up in the city during the 1960s, during what could be seen as the heyday of the community.
-Joe then grew up in Hull in the 1990s, at a time when ignorance about the city's multicultural history was widespread, and when markers of difference were perceived negatively.
-It is thus interesting to see not only how this family view their Italian heritage, but also their perception of the place of this Italian identity in the wider city community in which they live.
+Joe grew up in Hull in the 1990s, at a time when ignorance about the city's multicultural history was widespread and when markers of difference were perceived negatively.
+It is thus interesting to see not only how this family views their Italian heritage, but also their perception of the place of this Italian identity in the wider city community in which they live.

-When discussing their Italian heritage, both Sue and Joe talk about the importance of food, religion, family, and work, which, as we have seen, are the tropes which recur regularly in the presentation and representation of the Italian immigrant to the North of England (see Shankland (2014, 178)).
+When discussing their Italian heritage, both Sue and Joe talk about the importance of food, religion, family, and work.
 For example, Sue talks at length about her family history, explaining that the family went backwards and forwards between Italy because my grandfather was called back to serve in the First World War and he went back with his wife, my granny, and they had my father in Italy.
 He was the second born; the first born was in England but my father was born in Italy and they stayed in Italy.
-They came back to England just after the end of the First World War, so my father was a little toddler, to a grocery business and then my grandfather died in the 1920s sadly and my granny and my uncle kind of kept the business going with support from family and friends.
+They came back to England just after the end of the First World War, so my father was a little toddler, to a grocery business and then my grandfather died in the 1920s, sadly, and my granny and my uncle kind of kept the business going with support from family and friends.

-Hirsch (2008, 106) explains the importance of stories, images, and behaviours in the creation of postmemory and Sue's recollections here are then in a case point.
+Hirsch (2008, 106) explains the importance of stories, images, and behaviors in the creation of postmemory, and Sue's recollections here are a case in point.
 She draws on stories she had been told about her family's origins by her father and, in the case of the family's shop specifically, the influence of an image in the creation of this postmemory is clear.
 She has a photograph of the shop and explains the kind of things that the family sold: